ToX82/NoteTrainer/README.md

 A static web app: plain HTML + client-side JavaScript, no build step, no server.
 You can use it here: [https://tox82.github.io/NoteTrainer/](https://tox82.github.io/NoteTrainer/).

-It began as a Slopsmith plugin — which is why the screen and the game engines still carry that shape — but the plugin is no longer part of this project, and nothing here depends on it.

 Practice the notes on the guitar/bass fretboard, train your ear and your timing, and learn to read the staff; the microphone judges every note in real time.
 Fully translatable (English and Italian ship with it), in a bright game-style